naschorr/hawking/README.md

 - Check out the [privacy policy](https://github.com/naschorr/hawking/blob/master/docs/privacy_policy.md) too

 ## Lastly...
 Also included are some built-in phrases from [this masterpiece](https://www.youtube.com/watch?v=1B488z1MmaA).
-Check out the `Phrases` section in the `\help` screen.
+Check out the `Phrases` section in the `/help` screen.
 You should also take a look at my dedicated [hawking-phrases repository](https://github.com/naschorr/hawking-phrases).
 It's got a bunch of phrase files that can easily be put into your phrases folder for even more customization.

 Lastly, be sure to check out the [Moonbase Alpha](https://steamcommunity.com/sharedfiles/filedetails/?id=482628855) moon tunes guide on Steam, there's a bunch of great stuff in there!